 Dr. Norman L. Fjelstad appointed a committee whose responsibility is to determine the appropriate use of the annual distributions from the endowment.
 The committee, known as the WEpac Board (Wartmann Endowment for the performing arts Board).
-Current board members of WEpac are: Kirsten Almo, Nancy Dickinson (Secretary), Cathe Engler, Diane Everson, Ron Hagemann, Dr. Amy Horn-Delzer, Tom Kalhagen, Ellen Knutson (Treasurer), Tom Livick, Larry Midtbo, Dr. Dennis Pauli (Chairperson), Gary Smith (Education & Fundraising Coordinator), Connie Tronnes and Paul M. Tropp (President).
+Current board members of WEpac are: Kirsten Almo, Nancy Dickinson (Secretary), Cathe Engler, Diane Everson, Ron Hagemann, Dr. Amy Horn-Delzer, Ellen Knutson (Treasurer), Tom Livick, Larry Midtbo, Dr. Dennis Pauli (Chairperson), Gary Smith (Education & Fundraising Coordinator), Connie Tronnes, Paul M. Tropp (President), Debby Wolniak.

 WEpac has adopted the following for their Mission Statement:

 "The WEpac Board strives to provide a diverse selection of quality, affordable entertainment to the Edgerton Community”.